 Recent credits include Dare to be Wild, horror The Canal, Paddy Breathnach's Viva, which shot in Havana, Cuba and was shortlisted for Best Foreign Language Oscar, and John Butler's Handsome Devil starring Andrew Scott, Fionn O'Shea and Nick Galitzine.
-The film premiered in Toronto International Film Festival in September 2016.
-Most recently Robert produced Hugh O'Conor's debut feature film Metal Heart, starring Jordanne Jones, Leah McNamara and Moe Dunford.
-It is due to be released in 2018.
+Most recently Robert produced Hugh O'Conor's debut feature film Metal Heart, which premiered at the Galway Film Fleadh 2018, and John Butler's third feature film Papi Chulo, which stars Matt Bomer and Alejandro Patiño and will be premiering at TIFF 2018.

 Rebecca O'Flanagan Producer

 A graduate of UCD and King’s Inns, Rebecca worked in a freelance capacity for a number of years in the Irish film industry before she moved to the Irish Film Board to work as a Development Manager, selecting and managing the Board’s vast development slate including shorts, animation, television and film.